Hot Thai Kitchen

 Frequently Asked Questions

 Yes!
-In Thailand we actually make pad see ew with a few different noodles.
-The other common one is made with rice vermicelli, so check out my vermicelli pad see ew recipe.
-In Southern Thailand I grew up eating pad see ew with egg noodles.
+While I do believe that the best version is this classic one made with fresh rice noodles, In Thailand we actually make pad see ew with a couple other different noodles.
+A common one is sen mee pad see ew made with rice vermicelli.
+In Southern Thailand I grew up eating pad see ew with egg noodles which is also very good.

-Some have asked if pad thai noodles can be used instead, and while it is not done in Thailand, you can certainly try.
+Some have asked if pad thai noodles can be used instead, and while it is not done in Thailand, and the result will taste quite different, you can certainly try.
 Follow the soaking instructions in my pad thai recipe, and you'll need to add about 2 tablespoon of water per portion when cooking.

 You can use tofu instead of meat.
 Use firm or extra firm tofu and fry them first until golden to firm up the surface.
 Then add them to the noodles at the end.
 You can use vegetarian oyster sauce instead of oyster sauce (read more about vegetarian oyster sauce here) and substitute soy sauce for the fish sauce.